-Beloved member of Bennington Monthly Meeting Bainbridge H. Davis, 79, passed away on November 24, 2019, in Scarborough, Maine.
+Beloved member of Bennington Monthly Meeting Bainbridge H. Davis, 79, passed away on November 24, 2019, in Scarborough, ME.

-Bain was born in Washington, D.C., to Bainbridge C. Davis and Virginia H. Davis on June 28, 1940.
-He went to school at Sidwell Friends and St. Albans in Washington, D.C., and graduated from Oakwood Friends in Poughkeepsie, N.Y.
-He graduated from Drew University and continued at Drew in Seminary, during which he served as student pastor for three Methodist churches.
+Bain was born in Washington, DC, to Bainbridge C. Davis and Virginia H. Davis on June 28, 1940.
+He went to school at Sidwell Friends and St. Albans in Washington, DC, and graduated from Oakwood Friends in Poughkeepsie, NY.
+He graduated from Drew University and continued at Drew in seminary, during which he served as student pastor for three Methodist churches.
 He was recorded as a Minister among Friends in Chicago Monthly Meeting.

 Bain taught and raised funds for the Ecumenical Institute and the Institute of Cultural Affairs for 15 years.
-He also was involved in Quaker education, both as a teacher and fundraiser at Oakwood Friends School in Poughkeepsie, N.Y.
-Bain served as a community developer and was involved with the Greater Bennington Interfaith Council where he worked to help set up the free health clinic.
+He also was involved in Quaker education, both as a teacher and fundraiser at Oakwood Friends School in Poughkeepsie.
+Bain served as a community developer and was involved with the Greater Bennington Interfaith Council, where he worked to help set up the free health clinic.
 He served on the Faith and Practice Revision Committee of New England Yearly Meeting, as well as on the board of Woolman Hill Conference Center.
-He also worked on a cooperative project with Southern Vermont College teaching a World Religions Course.
+He also worked on a cooperative project with Southern Vermont College, teaching a world religions course.
 His ministry included writing several articles for the weekly Sunday "Speaking of Religion" column in the Bennington Banner.

-Bain is survived by his wife of 55 years, Marjorie Hawes, sons Henry, Shawn and his wife Maria and grandson Ryan, Kirk and his wife Miriam, and sister Dana, along with several nephews and nieces.
+Bain is survived by his wife of 55 years, Marjorie Hawes; sons Henry, Shawn and his wife Maria and their son Ryan, and Kirk and his wife Miriam; and sister Dana, along with several nephews and nieces.

 Bain is remembered primarily as a bridge between groups and an ambassador for Quakers.
-Although for much of his life he considered himself Quaker, he was also involved with Methodists, the United Church of Christ, Episcopalians, and the Bennington Interfaith group.
+Although for much of his life he considered himself Quaker, he was also involved with Methodists, the United Church of Christ, Episcopalians, and the Bennington interfaith group.
 He never considered himself Quaker to the exclusion of anything else but represented the best of Quakerism.
 He was committed to a deep concern for inequality between people and the violence and oppression that are used to maintain that inequality.

-In his own words, "I began life as a Friend/Quaker and remain so today with a brief interlude as a Methodist and then U.C.C. pastor.
+In his own words, "I began life as a Friend/Quaker and remain so today with a brief interlude as a Methodist and then UCC pastor.
 But spirituality for me is much deeper and broader than institutional religion.
 Whatever story you live out of is one of the most critical factors of our individual and collective journeys-along with the symbols we use to help us remember what's really important."